social-media-ethics-automation/book/book_contents/ch06_authenticity/01_authenticity.md

   - Clickbait
   - Concern trolling

-Note: We will talk more about trolling in particular in the next chapter
+In this chapter we will explore how data and automation play a role in structuring the way we perceive and play out connections in social media spaces.
+Throughout the following sections, think about which examples seem authentic or inauthentic to you, and why.
+We will not talk about the above, more well-defined inauthentic behaviors until the next chapter, which is about trolling.